NDTruongDanh/SoLi-Food-Order-and-Deliver-App/README.md

-# 🍔 SoLi Food Delivery Platform
+# 🍔 UITFood Food Ordering Platform

-SoLi is a modern, high-performance, and robust Food Ordering & Delivery platform.
+UITFood is a modern, high-performance, and robust Food Ordering & Delivery platform.
 It provides a complete ecosystem for customers to order food, restaurants to manage their menus and operations, and administrators to oversee platform analytics and payouts.

 Built as a **Monorepo** using Turborepo, it strictly adheres to scalable architectural patterns (like CQRS and Event-Driven snapshots for core domains) and utilizes a state-of-the-art technology stack.